 And despite the company’s strong position following that period, Woodruff warned against complacency, announcing to the Coca-Cola Bottlers Association in 1936: “There are hazards in this talk of success. ...
 After all, Coca-Cola is not yesterday.
 Coca-Cola is tomorrow.”

 Woodruff’s admonition continues to shape the company’s culture today.
-Current Chairman and CEO Muhtar Kent constantly encourages employees across the company to remain “constructively discontent.”
+Current Chairman Muhtar Kent constantly encourages employees across the company to remain “constructively discontent.”
 Both his and Woodruff’s messages emphasize inquiry, discernment, vision and boldness as critical ingredients for transformation.
 They are traits that often go untapped and speak to an urgent and widespread need for companies to identify and unleash those qualities in their talent to effectively compete in a world of unpredictable disruption.

 The challenges of the legacy organization